|Guide||♦||20 Triplogs||0 Topics|

-This is another one of the many trails in Saguaro National Park East that does not have a direct accessible trail head, therefore this hike is usually done in conjunction with another trail.
-To hike from south to north on this trail the closest trail head would be the Loma Verde Trail on the park’s Cactus Forest Loop Road.
+This is another one of the many trails in Saguaro National Park East that does not have a directly accessible trailhead, therefore this hike is usually done in conjunction with another trail.
+To hike from south to north on this trail the closest trailhead would be the Loma Verde Trail on the park’s Cactus Forest Loop Road.
 Hiking north to south would be from the Speedway Wildhorse Trail Head.
-The Squeeze Pen Trail is between the trails to the east that are close up to the Tanque Verde fore range hills and the trails to the west that are along the flatter desert floor, offering a variety plants and cactus from both.
+The Squeeze Pen Trail is between the trails to the east that are close up to the Tanque Verde fore range hills and the trails to the west that are along the flatter desert floor, offering a variety of plants and cactus from both.
 This trail also offers a section through Mesquite forests not found along the more eastern trails.
-The trail starts out near Monument Wash and crosses Wildhorse Wash, these are two of the three largest creeks coming down off of the Tanque Verde Ridge (The other large Creek is Bajada Wash).
+The trail starts near Monument Wash and crosses Wildhorse Wash, these are two of the three largest creeks coming down off of the Tanque Verde Ridge (The other large Creek is Bajada Wash).

 This hike is listed as One-Way.

 When hiking several trails on a single "hike", log it with a generic name that describes the hike.
 Then link the trails traveled, check out the example.